5 minutes for you: Neck and back stretch for an afternoon energy boost

 Sitting at a desk all day can drain our energy levels and leave us feeling sleepy and lethargic.
 Instead of reaching for a chocolate bar or sugary drink, do this quick stretch when the mid-afternoon slump hits.

-Do your five-minute neck and back stretch now
+Do your five-minute neck and back stretch now.

 Why do we get sleepy in the afternoon?

 The last few hours in the office are often when we need to be at our most productive.
 So, why is it we often feel like we could curl up and take a nap after lunch?
-Firstly, it’s part of our bodies natural circadian cycle, meaning it’s very normal to feel a little sleepy in the afternoon and not necessarily anything to worry about.
-But a drop in energy in the mid-later afternoon can also be caused by:
+Firstly, it’s part of our bodies natural circadian cycle, meaning it’s very normal, opens in a new tab to feel a little sleepy in the afternoon and not necessarily anything to worry about.
+But a drop in energy in the mid-later afternoon can also be caused, opens in a new tab by:

-• Dehydration
+Dehydration

-• Lack of movement
+Lack of movement

-• Poor eating habits
+Poor eating habits

-• A lack of natural sunlight or vitamin D.
+A lack of natural sunlight or vitamin D.

 How to maintain high energy levels